Edward2k/NXPCUP/README.md

 If you want to debug your program and find out where your code goes wrong or you simply want to see what values your car prints then follow these instructions.

-1) The following steps can either be done in your default terminal or in an MbedStudio terminal by selecting Terminal > New Terminal.
+1) The following step can either be done in your default terminal or in an MbedStudio terminal by selecting Terminal > New Terminal.
 2) Open a new Terminal, run `JLinkRTTViewerExe` and use these parameters: `USB`, `MK66FN2M0XXX18`, `SWD`, `4000kHz`
-3) Open a new Terminal, run `JLinkExe` and connect to the car: `connect`, `MK66FN2M0XXX18`, `S`, `4000`
 4) As soon as you flash a new program on the car, it should automatically appear in JLinkRTTViewerExe

-## FAQ

-### Where do I write my code?
-In `source -> main.c` We are currently making a nice "write and play" environment.
-We will update the README accordingly.